University of Notre Dame Australia: Research institutes

 Notre Dame operates three discipline-specific research institutes in partnership with other research institutions and private enterprises.
 These include:

 Institute for Ethics and Society

 The Institute for Ethics and Society is a research institute in ethics, philosophy and social sciences based at the Sydney campus on Broadway.
 Its key research themes are: Moral Philosophy and Ethics Education; Bioethics and Healthcare Ethics; and Religion, Culture and Society.
 It also runs lecture series and events including the Scholarship at the Cathedral lectures at St Mary's Cathedral, Sydney and hosts visiting scholars from overseas universities.
-As of 2025, its director was philosophy professor Renee Kohler-Ryan.

 In 2024, Notre Dame launched the Centre for the History of Philosophy in partnership with NDUS' History of Philosophy Forum.
 Its research areas broadly involve the history of philosophy, with a stated aim of "exploring the deepest and oldest questions".
 The inaugural lecture was given by NDUS associate professor Therese Scarpelli Cory.
 The university has also jointly operated the Benedict XVI Centre for Religion and Society with St Mary's University, Twickenham since 2015.